Whether you're thinking of buying a brand new car, or considering a used model, you probably have lots of questions

 Shortlist your favourite cars

 Choosing a car can be daunting when faced with endless options, but make life easier by narrowing your choice down to the make and model you want.
-When doing this remember to consider your needs - size, comfort, children etc. And importantly, make sure you test drive as many as possible.
+When doing this remember to consider your needs - size, comfort, children etc. Our guide to choosing the right car may be able to help with that!
+And importantly, make sure you test drive as many as possible.